 35. Did Joshua teach that dunking someone under water would cause that person to enter into eternal life?

 OK, you’ve taken this little test, and it will reveal whether you know some basic things about Joshua of Nazareth and about some of his teachings.
-Many people create a ‘jesus’ to fit their view of God or their lifestyle…this if VERY common, but it is dishonest, fake and false.
+Many people create a ‘jesus’ to fit their view of God or their lifestyle.
+This practice is VERY common - in fact, it describes Christians in general - but it is dishonest, fake and false.
 There is one Real Joshua of Nazareth and he is revealed through his own words captured and persevered in the four books known as the gospels.

 If you’d like the answers to the test, click here.